Dipolar Weyl semimetals

 where $t_{s,p,d}$ are constants with units of energy, $\Delta$ is a dimensionless parameter, and the lattice constant has been set to unity.
 The $\Gamma$ matrices are defined as, $\Gamma_{i=1,2,3}=\tau_{1}\otimes \sigma_{i},\; \Gamma_{4}=\tau_{2}\otimes \sigma_{0},\; \Gamma_{5}=\tau_{3}\sigma_{0}$.
 The model used by Ghorashi et. al\cite{ghorashi2020}, is recovered by fixing $t_{d}\rightarrow t_{d}/\sin k_{z}$.
 For the current calculations we fix $t_{p}=t_{s}=t_{d}$ and $\Delta=-2$.
 In addition, we employ a minimal model of a conventional WSM given in eq. \eqref{eq:4wp}, fixing $N=2$, $\alpha_{1}=-\alpha_{2}=1$, and $\Delta=2.5$.

 Key features of these models are then tabulated in Fig. \eqref{fig:comparison}.
 The first row of this table displays the bulk band structure for each model.
 The HOWSM is immediately distinguishable from the dipolar and conventional phases due to the requirement of at least two occupied bands to realize this phase.
 By contrast, when observing the spectral density on the (010) surface, the HOWSM and dipolar WSM phases appear nearly indistinguishable.
 Both support both gapped and gapless states, with the $k_{z}$ planes supporting gapped surface states simultaneously admitting four, zero-energy corner-localized modes.
-The (010) spectral density of the conventional WSM supports only the zero-energy Fermi arcs that are the classic signature of a a WSM.
-The (001) surface spectral density, provides a more clear route to differentiate between each model.
+The (010) spectral density of the conventional WSM supports only the zero-energy Fermi arcs that are the classic signature of an WSM.
+The (001) surface spectral density provides a clearer route to differentiate between each model.
 Conventional WSMs do not support (001) surface bound modes.